 Skip to main content

 Declaw provides a layered security model.
 Every sandbox has a SecurityPolicy that defines exactly what kinds of outbound traffic are allowed, what PII gets redacted, and which requests get audited.
-All enforcement happens transparently in the security proxy running inside the microVM — your agent code requires no modifications.
+All enforcement happens transparently in the security proxy running inside the sandbox — your agent code requires no modifications.

 SecurityPolicy structure